I almost spoke but didn’t—and was glad of it.

 The next time you express your disapproval based on perceived mistakes or faults, be kind.
 Display a willingness to help.
 Think bigger than yourself.
 Speak to help, not to hurt.

-If the only reason you’re criticizing is to make yourself look better, just shut up.
+If the only reason you’re criticizing is to make yourself look better, please shut up.

 Image credit before quote added: Pixabay